ssmirr/CM/VM.md

 - Internal network
 - Host Only (Recommended).

-Unlike the first virtual machine, you cannot use the default mode, because there will be no way for the ansible VM to talk to the node VM.
+Unlike the first virtual machine, you cannot use the default mode, because there will be no way for the ansible VM to talk to the web-srv VM.
 Instead, you much choose between bridged or host-only.

-Private networking (Host-only) is the recommended setting for Linux/Mac/Windows 10. **Bonus**: You can use hard-coded ip address in your scripts.
+Private networking (Host-only) is the recommended setting for Linux/Mac/Windows 10. **Benefit**: You can use hard-coded ip address in your scripts.
 Uncomment the following line in Vagrantfile:

 ```ruby
 config.vm.network "private_network", ip: "192.168.33.10"
 ```

 Then run, `vagrant reload`.
+This will reboot the machine in order for the new settings to take effect.

 ## Doing it once again.

-* Create a new VM with vagrant in /boxes/node0.
+* Create a new VM with vagrant in `/servers/web-srv`.
-* Enable private networking, but with a different ip address.
+* Enable private networking, but with a different ip address (`192.168.33.100`).